These fresh mint brownies are made in one bowl, with creamy melted chocolate and bright freshly chopped mint leaves.

 Instructions

-- Line a 9 x 9-inch baking pan with parchment paper allowing the ends to extend over two of the sides and set aside.
-Preheat the oven to 350 degrees Farenheight and position an oven rack in the middle of the oven.
+- Preheat the oven to 350°F (180°C) and position an oven rack in the middle of the oven.
+Line a 9 x 9-inch baking pan with parchment paper allowing the ends to extend over two of the sides to create a sling.

-- Cut the butter into 1-inch pieces.
+- Cut the ½ cup unsalted butter into 1-inch pieces.
 Place the butter in a large microwave-safe bowl.
 Place the bowl in the microwave and cover.
 Heat the butter at 50 percent power until melted.
 This should take 30 to 60 seconds.

-- Pour the melted butter and mint leaves into a blender and process until smooth.
+- Pour the melted butter and 1 cup fresh mint leaves into a blender and process until smooth.
 About 1 minute.

-- In the same large microwave-safe bowl, combine the mint butter and chocolate chips.
+- In the same large microwave-safe bowl, combine the mint butter and 1 bag semi-sweet chocolate chips.
 Melt in 30-second increments at 50% power, whisking in between each increment until completely smooth.

-- Whisk in the white and brown sugar until completely combined.
-Whisk in the eggs, egg yolk, and vanilla.
+- Whisk in the ¾ cup white granulated sugar and ¼ cup brown sugar until completely combined.
+Whisk in the 3 large eggs, 1 egg yolk, and 1 tablespoon vanilla extract.

-- Add the flour, cocoa powder, and salt.
+- Add the ½ cup all-purpose flour, ¼ cup dutch process cocoa powder, and ½ teaspoon kosher salt.
 Fold together with a rubber spatula or wooden spoon until just combined.

 - Pour the batter into the prepared baking dish.
-Bake at 350 degrees Fahrenheit for 30-40 minutes or until a toothpick inserted in the center comes out with very moist crumbs clinging to it.
+Bake for 30-40 minutes or until a toothpick inserted in the center comes out with very moist crumbs clinging to it.
 Remember the brownies will continue to bake as they cool.

 - Cool completely before using the parchment paper to lift the brownies from the pan.